johncorderox/Eternity-Tracking/docs/FILES.md

 ## Important Developer Files

--Files with the bold decoration is what the open source developers need to tend to.
+-Files with the bold decoration is what the open source developers need to tend to.<br>
 -Run both ``` main.sql ``` and ```logs.sql ```

 ```php